 Deciding to apply for Certification requires considerable reflection from teachers about their practice against the APST.
 AITSL has provided a Teacher Self-Assessment Tool to support this reflection:

-To read about the experiences of certification of recently certified teachers and assessors who took part in the Department pilot of Certification, refer to Stories on the QCT website.
+To read about the experiences of certified teachers refer to Stories on the QCT website.
 These stories provide useful advice and tips for applicants.

 Department of Education: